WASHINGTON (AP) -- Americans increased their spending in November by the most in five months, and their income edged up modestly.

-Consumer spending rose 0.5 percent from October, when spending had risen 0.4 percent, the Commerce Department said Monday.
+The Commerce Department says consumer spending rose 0.5 percent from October, when spending had risen 0.4 percent.
 It was the best showing since June.
 The gain was driven by a jump in spending on long-lasting durable goods such as autos.

-Consumer spending is closely followed because it accounts for about 70 percent of economic activity.
-The strong November showing suggests solid economic growth this quarter.
+Consumer spending is closely followed because it accounts for 70 percent of economic activity.
+The strong November showing could be a sign of solid economic growth this quarter.